drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 The firmware codes are found in the repo in the Firmware/ subdirectory

-(In the following, the "250901" in the directory and file name, is the date of this version of the firmware.
+(In the following, the "250928" in the directory and file name, is the date of this version of the firmware.
 If there is a newer version when you read this, use that one.)

-    TCD1304Device_Controller_250901/
+    TCD1304Device_Controller_250928/

-      TCD1304Device_Controller_250901.ino  - The Arduino program with the CLI
+      TCD1304Device_Controller_250928.ino  - The Arduino program with the CLI

       parselib.cpp    - The string parsing library for the CLI parselib.h
-      TCD1304Device.h - The header-only C++ library for the TCD1304 with FlexPWM
+      TCD1304Device2.h - The header-only C++ library for the TCD1304 with FlexPWM

 The Arduino IDE requires that the "ino" file and directory have the same name.

+To load firmware into the "All-In-One" board, open the file **TCD1304Device2.h** in a text editor or find its "tab" in the Arduino IDE, and un-comment the following line.
+It is at line 23 in the current version of the file.

+      //#define ALLINONEBOARD

 If you want to customize the firmware, it is recommended to create a new directory, copy the files to that directory and rename the ino file per the above.